CellTrackingChallenge/2021-edition-available-colabs/README.md

-This repository contains Colab Notebook implementations created by the Cell Tracking Challenge Organization for the following Cell Tracking Challenge contestants, that were presented in the 2021 edition:
+This repository contains Colab Notebook implementations for the following Cell Tracking Challenge contestants, that were presented in the 2021 edition:

 - MU-Lux-Cz